DeltDamien/VoodooTechnicalTest/README.md

 I aimed to create a package that is ready-to-use for other developers, allowing them to easily integrate it into their games.
 I probably could not implement all the diagram to make it works but I wanted to do that to be sure my diagram was solid.
 The folder you want to check is PersonalizedSdk in the project.
 The UI is simple, without animation, to prove the capacity of the controllers to work.

 I know I spent some time trying to imagine all possible backend services (like purchase, user acquisition, authentication) and eventually removed my initial diagrams to focus solely on **personalized offers** in multiple diagrams (with notes to replace the older, more complex diagrams).
-Oh, and I also spent time on Postman documentation and Markdown files because I wanted a clean `README` (which should probably be divided into multiple files with links—sorry!).
-But I'm not sure if that was really a waste of time.
+Oh, and I also spent time other tools that I know just by name to try to build the more complete solution like all tools in infrastructures diagram or Postman.
 I also had some small time-loss on getting back to C♯ since my last position was mainly typescript.
 I'm back on track now but I probably loose a small hour on that.

 Regarding **additional features**, I think more **client-side caching** would be interesting to create a more robust fallback system.
 A **push notification system** could also be added, with specific endpoints to fetch future personalized offers for the player.
 Additionally, **battle pass personalized offers** could be a great way to attract new players, and **multi-game personalized offers** (e.g., buy an offer to unlock unique items in another Voodoo game) could add a new layer of engagement.